 Stay tuned for more updates regarding the PCI DSS v4.0.
 CampusGuard will continue to review the draft document and provide our guidance back to the PCI SSC, with another planned Request for Comments period slated for mid-year 2020.
 Because this document is still very much in draft stage, don’t worry about implementing any changes to your environments just yet.
 Your organization will continue to attest compliance using v3.2.1 until the updates are publicly released and a sunset date for v3.2.1 is set.

-Please reach out to your dedicated CRM/Security Advisor Team if you have questions or want to discuss how to best focus your team’s efforts moving forward.
+Please reach out to us if you have questions or want to discuss how to best focus your team’s efforts moving forward.

 Below is some additional guidance from our Security Advisor Team: